Physical Therapist AssistantThis program is available at the Springfield - Leffel Lane location.

 Students must have completed the following academic requirements to be eligible to apply to the Physical Therapist Assistant program:

-An ACCUPLACER reading score indicating college ready reading skills.
-If the student does not obtain an appropriate score he/she is required to take and pass ENG 0800 with a grade of A, or ENG 0850 with a grade of C or higher.
+- An ACCUPLACER reading score indicating college ready reading skills.
+If the student does not obtain an appropriate score he/she is required to take and pass ENG 0850 with a grade of C or higher.
 Students are excused from taking placement reading exam if reading score on a recent (within three years) ACT or SAT exam is greater than or equal to 21 on ACT and 450 on SAT.

 Students must have completed or be enrolled in courses in spring semester of the application year to complete the following academic requirements to be eligible to apply to the Physical Therapist Assistant Program: